Food adventures are part of every good vacation. Therefore we have decided to present you a list of the Must try Spanish cuisine In Madrid.

 No trip to Madrid is complete without tasting the city’s most famous sandwich: the bocadillo de calamares or fried squid sandwich.

 The many side streets around Madrid’s grand Plaza Mayor are home to some of the city’s best calamari sandwich bars.
 (Yes, you can find great food near tourist attractions!).
-Try it at La Campana but be prepared for a line.
+Try it at La Campana, but be prepared for a line.

 Fried Fish

 Typical of Andalusia, fried fish is an absolute delight if well prepared.
 They usually serve it on a plate containing red snapper, sardines, anchovies, cuttlefish, etc. The secret lies in the product and, above all, the frying point.
 So, it is not easy to prepare.
-Fortunately, you can try it in Madrid, and you will end up licking your fingers because it is better to eat it with your fingers.
-Ultimately we are sending you a list of good restaurants.
-La GiraldaBodega La AndaluzaTaberna del Puerto, or at El Albero restaurant, located in Paracuellos del Jarama.
+Fortunately, you can try it in Madrid, and you will end up licking your fingers because eating it with your fingers is better.
+Ultimately, we will send you a list of good restaurants.
+La Giralda, Bodega La Andaluza, Taberna del Puerto, or El Albero restaurant, located in Paracuellos del Jarama.

 Gazpacho and Salmorejo